Bartolí on Fascist Spain

 Violence

 After the coup, Franco’s rule was characterized by brutality and cruelty; anyone who did not support him was considered unpatriotic and an enemy to be eradicated.
-The extreme violence perpetrated in North Africa was inflicted in Spain during the war.
-Once a city fell under the rebels, the " cleansing " process started.
+The extreme violence perpetrated in North Africa was inflicted in Spain during the Civil War.
+Once a city fell under the rebels' control, the "cleansing " process began.
 During and after the war, military leaders recruited and armed local authorities and civilians, who killed anyone accused of unpatriotic liaisons, often by generalized denunciations caused by fear, paranoia, or personal vendettas (Nieto Ruiz 12, 20, 26).
 The celebration of 25 years of peace in 1964 included posters in all towns and cities celebrating the purge of Reds and atheists (Nieto Ruiz 31).

 Poverty, corruption, and the black market were other ways to oppress the population into submission.